Skip to main content

 The handler field in the Kubernetes RuntimeClass instructs containerd not to use the default runc implementation.
 Instead, containerd invokes a custom plugin called containerd-shim-contrast-cc-v2.
 This shim is described in more detail in the upstream source repository and in the containerd documentation.

-cloud-hypervisor virtual machine manager (VMM)
+Virtual machine manager (VMM)

 Pod-VM image